whily/yalo/README.md

 and select "Add Floppy Controller".
 And the select the image file `floppy.img` for floppy drive.
 In the **System** page of virtual machine settings, make sure that Floppy is checked for Boot order.

+Assume the VM name is `yalo`, execute script `run-virtualbox` to start the emulator with debug window.